Entanglement and apparent thermality in simulated black holes: Discussion

 We studied the mean-field theory limit of a chiral spin-chain simulator that, in its continuum limit, due to the emergence of an effective Lorentz invariance at low energies, describes a theory of Dirac fermions on a black hole space-time.
-For this model, we derived analytic expressions for the fermion zero-mode entropy of the black hole space-time's interior and exterior regions.
-This entropy, which we derived under the assumption that the space-time is in thermal equilibrium with respect to any bipartition, is finite as a result of the spin-chain's non-linear dispersion relation that naturally breaks the effective Lorentz invariance at the length scales of the lattice spacing.
+For this model, we obtained analytic expressions for the fermion zero-mode entropy of the black hole space-time's interior and exterior regions.
+This entropy, derived under the assumption that the fermions are suitably described by a thermal Gibbs state with respect to any space-time bipartition, is finite as a result of the spin-chain's non-linear dispersion relation, which naturally breaks the effective Lorentz invariance at the length scales of the lattice spacing.

 By employing numerical simulations to investigate the spin-chain's entanglement entropy and comparing it with our analytic black hole fermion zero-mode entropy, we identified regimes where the two entropies are equivalent and, by extension, where the assumption of thermality is valid and where it breaks down.
 Mainly, we demonstrated that, with respect to an arbitrary partition, the thermality condition is generally not valid.
 This is due to the absence of interactions, as the mean-field system cannot truly thermalise.
-Instead, somewhat surprisingly, the thermality condition only holds when the partition is located at the event horizon, due to the unique physics emerging in that region.
-We further verified this by studying the partitioned systems' mode occupation, which revealed a thermal Fermi-Dirac distribution only for partitions near the event horizon.
+Instead, somewhat surprisingly, the thermality condition holds only when the partition is located at the event horizon, due to the unique physics emerging in that region.
+We further verified this by studying the mode occupation of the partitioned system, which revealed a thermal Fermi-Dirac distribution only for partitions near the event horizon.

 When the chiral operator's coupling $v(x)$ is present, the mean-field Hamiltonian, which corresponds to that of a Dirac spinor on a Gullstrand-Painlevé space-time in its continuum limit, does not approximate an entanglement Hamiltonian.
 Hence, the temperature of this thermal distribution does not agree with the Hawking temperature.
 To extract the Hawking temperature, $v(x)$ must be set to zero, and the curvature needs to be encoded in a linear coupling $u(x)$ of the nearest-neighbour tunnellings.
 In the continuum limit, taking these couplings is equivalent to performing a coordinate transformation from Gullstrand-Painlevé to Rindler space-time, which approximates Schwarzschild space-time near the black hole's horizon.
 In this case, the mean-field Hamiltonian approximates both the entanglement Hamiltonian and the Hamiltonian of a Dirac spinor in Rindler space-time; thus, the Hawking temperature can be extracted from the mode occupation's thermal distribution.
 Once again, this thermal distribution breaks down as the partition deviates from the event horizon.